If you've blocked our ad, please consider unblocking it.

 On the international versions, the out of bounds area (that is, anything you shouldn't be able to reach) in all levels seems to be completely solid whereas on the Japanese version it is possible to interact with it as if it were part of the level.

 The debug room's tileset is only in the Japanese version.
-The regular tilesets also have a different compression.

 Some of the Level names were changed between the Japanese and the international versions.
 The reason for this is unknown.